lnay/JCMBayes2/README.md

 1) the message starts with either "JCMB" or "Bayes" (case insensitive and non-optional)
 2) followed by one or more spaces, then a word (optional)
 3) followed by one punctuation mark
+4) prepend message with "not " to remove yourself from location

 Any messages sent to the channel in question which do not adhere to these rules receive a sequence of demeining reactions.